glihm/jsinterop-browser-webcryptoapi/README.md

 I am personally using other editors, but please let me know if you have issue with it.

 Even if I try to be as consistent as I can, don't hesitate to report any issue.

+## Library as a package

+You can find the package on [NuGet](https://www.nuget.org/packages/JSInterop.Browser.WebCryptoAPI/).

 ## TODO